 A newer find for me is the hilarious and poignantly honest Wait but Why.
 You will have to read it and vet it for yourself because writer Tim Urban does use the odd curse word, but always in a natural way a modern teenager wouldn’t bat an eye over.
 Older posts are pop culture commentaries and observations while recent posts are sparser and follow specific themes more akin to journalism.

 For a panoply of great articles, browse The Electric Typewriter.
 You will be glad you did.

 Finally, I can’t say enough about Hardcore History.
-Dan Carlin’s approach to the themes and event of history is fresh and engaging.
-Perhaps you have to be a hardcore history fan to sit through his audiobook length discussions, but considering that the podcast has been one of the most popular for years, we know there is a large and loyal audience out there.
-More recently I have listened to the Revolutions Podcast by Mike Duncan, which is also quite good but lacks something of the color and contextualization that Carlin brings to his work.
+Dan Carlin’s approach to the themes and events of history is fresh and engaging.
+Perhaps you have to be a hardcore history fan to sit through his audiobook-length discussions, but considering that the podcast has been one of the most popular for years, we know there is a large and loyal audience out there.
+More recently I have listened to the Revolutions Podcast by Mike Duncan, which is also quite good but lacks something of the colour and contextualization that Carlin brings to his work.

 Please comment if you have any sources of content that would be suitable for use in the junior-high classroom.